gmarceca/Ixpandit-test/README.md

 ## Objective:
 Given data collected from paid and unpaid loans, the goal is to predict whether a customer will pay or not.\
 Below are the codes developed for the required items.
-They were performed in 48hs as specified by the test requirements.
+The whole analysis was performed in 48hs as specified by the test requirements.

 1. Exploratory data analysis:
     - Exploratory data analysis.ipynb